revitalk/mmp460/wordpress/_posts/2017-08-14-installing-wp.md

 - Set up a local folder on your portable drive for your server files.
 Name it wpmmp.
 In this folder create a folder for our assignment.
 Call it portfolio.
-- Download WordPress and unzip it.
+- [Download WordPress](http://wordpress.org/download/) and unzip it.
 Copy or move the files to the folder portfolio.

 **Step 2: Create the Database and a User**

 - Log in to your cPanel.
+         - Go to https://wpmmp.bmcc.cuny.edu:2083/.
+Log in with your username and password:
+Username: your first name initial followed by the first 7 letters of your last name (or less if your last name is shorter than 7 letters).
+For example, if your name was John Smith your username would be jsmith.
+Password: your emplid, an 8-digit identification number, which you can find on CUNYfirst.
 - Click MySQL Database Wizard icon under the Databases section.
 - In Step 1.
 Create a Database, enter the database name and click Next Step.
 Recommended: use the suffix ‘_db’, such as ‘jsmith_db’.
 - In Step 2.
 Create Database Users enter the database user name and the password.
 Make sure to use a strong password.
 Click Create User.
 Recommended: use the the same username and password that you use to log in to the cPanel.